Peruvian cuisine: Coastal areas

 Sancochado is a hearty beef and vegetable broth that includes yuca (cassava) and potatoes.

 A local staple is Lomo Saltado, also known as saltadito.
 Sliced beef (tenderloin or in Spanish "lomo") is stir-fried with, garlic, cumin powder, tomato and Spanish onion and fried-mixed with already fried French cut potatoes, coriander and parsley and accompanied with white rice.
 Salt and black pepper is also added to taste.

-Lima has an abundance of Peruvian-style Chinese restaurants or "chifas" as they are known locally; indeed, arroz chaufa or Chinese style rice is one of the frequently sampled dishes that has found its way into Peruvian cuisine.

 Arroz con pollo, or rice with chicken, is enjoyed for its rich-flavored rice combined with chicken.

 Chupe de pescado or fish cioppino is popular in Lima and along the coast.

 Lima butter bean salad is a salad made with Lima butter beans (called pallares in Perú), cooked whole, cooled, and mixed with a mixture of onion, tomato, and green ají, marinated in lime juice, oil, salt, and vinegar.
 Lima butter beans (pallares) have been part of the Peruvian cuisine for at least 6,000 years.

 Butifarras, also known as Jamon del Pais, is a sandwich with "Peruvian ham", sliced onions, sliced chili peppers, lime, salt, pepper, oil, in a white bread roll.

 Causa, in its basic form, is a mashed yellow potato dumpling mixed with key lime, onion, chili and oil.
 Varieties can have avocado, chicken, tuna or even shellfish added to the mixture.
 Also, causa is popular in Lima, where it is distinguished by the name Causa Limeña.
 Causa is usually served cold with hard boiled eggs and olives.

 Carapulcra is an appetizing stewed dish of pork and chicken, dried potatoes, red chilis, peanuts and cumin.
 The version from the Afro-Peruvian Ica region uses fresh potatoes.

 Empanadas (meat turnovers) were introduced by the Spanish during the colonial period, and later modified, possibly due to lack of Spanish ingredients (olive oil, codfish, smoked paprika, etc.).
 In Peru, they are filled either with chicken, beef, or cheese.
 Olives, and sometimes hard boiled eggs and raisins gives them a unique taste.

 Ají de gallina (chili chicken or Peruvian creamed chicken) consists of thin strips of chicken served with a creamy yellow and spicy sauce, made with ají amarillo (Peruvian yellow chilis), cheese, milk, bread.
 Occasionally walnuts are added on special occasions or at upscale restaurants due to its prohibitive cost in Peru.
 Traditionally the meat is from non-laying hens, but today almost exclusively made from more tender chickens.